 Potential buyers know there are many options at a homeowner’s disposal to make any property more sustainable.
 It’s one reason why environmentalism has become a common concern for people to prioritize while they browse listings.

 Even if a client can’t start a project like installing solar panels because of budget or time restrictions, real estate agents can offer sustainable tips that work for any property.
 Even if you’re reselling commercial real estate, there are a few things everyone can do to ensure the efficiency of energy systems in their building or home to reduce their carbon footprint.

 The first place to look is electricity use.
 Almost everything requires electricity, but there are ways to reduce usage without compromising a client’s routine or quality of life.
-If sellers were to provide the residence with energy-efficient units, temperature regulation would improve and will require less energy consumption because the unit won’t turn on as often.
+If sellers were to provide the residents with energy-efficient units, temperature regulation would improve and will require less energy consumption because the unit won’t turn on as often.

 Agents can also install new carpeting made with organic or recycled materials.
 Even switching out traditional lightbulbs with LEDs will minimize a home’s carbon emissions and make it a sustainable option for anyone looking to move.
 No matter what budget a client has, they can make their property a greener place with simple upgrades.